Minimum Stein Discrepancy Estimators: Conclusion

 \subsubsection{Acknowledgments}

 AB was supported by a Roth scholarship from the Department of Mathematics at Imperial College London.
 FXB was supported by the EPSRC grants [EP/L016710/1, EP/R018413/1].
 AD and MG were supported by the Lloyds Register Foundation Programme on Data-Centric Engineering, the UKRI Strategic Priorities Fund under the EPSRC Grant [EP/T001569/1] and the Alan Turing Institute under the EPSRC grant [EP/N510129/1].
 MG was supported by the EPSRC grants [EP/J016934/3, EP/K034154/1, EP/P020720/1, EP/R018413/1].
+Finally, we thank Jiaxin Shi for exposing that MPFL has two distinct definitions.

 {

 }

 This document provides additional details for the paper ``Minimum Stein Discrepancy Estimators''. \cref{appendix:Background_material} contains background technical material required to understand the paper, \cref{appendix:derivations} derives the minimum SD estimators from first principles and \cref{appendix:information-semi-metrics} derives the information metrics for DKSD and DSM. \cref{appendix:asymptotic-derivations} contains proof of all asymptotic results including consistency and central limit theorems for DKSD and DSM, whilst \cref{appendix:robustness} discusses their robustness.